Last Updated November 21, 2024

 Mistake #3: Generic pitching

-Personalization has never been more important in your PR pitching and communication with writers/reporters/editors.
-The biggest ‘hack’ isn’t actually a hack, but is just turning the clock back a bit to a time where communication was more personal and directed then it is today.
-Generic email blasts, email newsletters, and using tools like Mailchimp to send to 1000 reporters at once isn’t going to work.
+Personalization has never been more important in your PR pitching and communication.
+The biggest ‘hack’ isn’t actually a hack, but is just turning the clock back a bit to a time where communication was more personal and directed than it is today.

 Instead, be more picky with your targets and take the time to put together a personal email chain with them.
 Personalize your first pitch to them and do the same with follow-ups each week to try and gently nudge them with the story idea you have in mind.
-If you are correct in your targeting, have an actual PR story to tell, and are persistent in your personalizing strategy, then you should at least get word back from your recipients and - possibly - have it turn into a good opportunity.

-Similar to the problem of not researching your media contacts, sending out a generic, boring mass pitch to anyone and everyone is a good way to get chucked into the spam folder.
+Similar to the problem of not creating a relevant story around your news, sending out a generic, boring mass pitch to anyone and everyone is a good way to get chucked into the spam folder.
 21% of participants indicated that impersonal pitches are a huge industry problem.
-You certainly don't need to write a heartfelt poem for each contact, but some individualization and personalization will go a long way.

-Unless you just love poems
+Unless you just love poems.

-Unless you just love poems
+Unless you just love poems.

-Individualize your pitches.
+How to avoid making this mistake: Individualize your pitches.
 Discuss how the journalists' previous body of work compliments the story you want to tell in some tangible way.
 Get as invested in them as you want them to be in you.

 Mistake #4: Too self-promotional

-One of the most common (and consistently made) errors in the PR world is people crafting press releases that have no real worth – So many times PR agencies are placed under pressure by clients to send out a press release that touches upon all their key points an strategies, the problem is the end result is often overtly promotional in nature and is of no use to any decent journalist.
-Your pitch must always be relevant, noteworthy and newsworthy otherwise it will not get covered.
-When drafting a release I always ask myself, 'would I write/read a story on this?' to ensure I never lose sight of the end goal.
+So many times PR agencies are placed under pressure by clients to send out a press release that touches upon all their key points and strategies.
+The problem is the end result is often overtly promotional in nature and is of no use to any decent journalist.

 Earned media is about having a story to tell.
 12% of our comms respondents indicated that too many PR pitches are far too self-promotional.
 They don't sell the story and only focus on the product or brand.

-When pitching the media, keep the reader in mind.
+How to avoid making this mistake: When pitching the media, keep the reader in mind.

 Mistake #5: Failing to follow up